Digicomlab/digicomlab.github.io/content/en/seedfunding/2025/2025_deleon.md

 This project investigates how dashboards can make research findings more accessible to non-experts, journalists, policymakers, and the general public.
 While open-science initiatives have made datasets publicly available, technical barriers often prevent broader engagement.
 To address this, we develop **dashboardr**, an open-source R package that enables researchers with basic R skills to create professional, interactive dashboards with minimal technical effort.
 By transforming data into intuitive visual narratives, these dashboards bridge the gap between academic research and real-world impact, supporting transparency, outreach, and public engagement.

 For this project, we are working closely with Alexandra Pafford, who supports us as a research assistant in the development of the package.

+Using the dashboard R package, [a dashboard about the DigIQ monitor](https://www.digiqmonitor.nl/) was developed.

 Notable examples of dashboards that inspire this project include: